top of page

 rashmi-uppal

 As most of you must be aware, undergoing training in any Indian classical dance form takes a lifetime of hard work, passion, and determination.
-Along with that the support of one's family is paramount.
+Along with that, the support of one's family is paramount.
 Belonging to an era where creative careers were mostly discouraged, Ms. Rashmi Uppal’s journey as a Kathak dancer and teacher is quite relatable to all those involved in the creative field.

 THE EARLY START

 Growing up in a business-savvy Delhi-based Punjabi family, Ms. Rashmi’s association with the creative industry seemed unlikely.
 Thanks to her Bengali grandmother, whose utmost desire was to see her granddaughter become a performer, Ms. Rashmi got acquainted with Kathak for the first time when her parents enrolled her in Kathak Kendra, also known as the National Institute of Kathak Dance in Delhi during her schooling years.
-Here, she received training in Lucknow Gharana of Kathak under the guidance of late-Shrimati Bharti Gupta Ji, a disciple of Pandit Shambhu Maharaj.
+Here, she received training in Lucknow Gharana of Kathak under the guidance of the late Shrimati Bharti Gupta Ji, a disciple of Pandit Shambhu Maharaj.

 THE BIG STEP